How to Practice With a Gratitude Meditation Script

 Now take some moments to appreciate those special people in your life, a loved one, family members, relationships, friends, children, pets, and all the people you come into contact with regularly.
 Think of all the love and beauty that exists within all these individuals.
 Feel the connection that you have with them just by existing.
 Say to yourself, I am grateful for them.
 Take a minute to really feel the gratitude in your body.

 Take some time to appreciate yourself and the incredible power you have to create your own life just how you dream it, that you are capable of great things and that you have the ability to transform your life and the lives of others through your awareness and gratitude.

 Say to yourself, I am grateful to be me.

-There are so many benefits to taking the time for this practice.
+There are so many benefits to taking the time for this guided meditation.
 Remember to love and appreciate yourself enough to take the time to be grateful for all the incredible things in your life and in the world beyond.
-With time and practice you can allow gratitude into your life to become a default state of being, with far reaching positive effects.
+With time and practice, you can allow gratitude into your life to become a default state of being, with far-reaching positive effects.